blakewatson/bookmarks/README.md

 ## Features

-- Saves bookmarks — title, URL, and description.
+- Saves bookmarks — title, URL, description, and tags.
-- Has tags.
-You can filter your bookmarks by them.
+- You can filter your bookmarks by one on more tags.
 - Has archival capabilities.
 Every bookmark is sent over to the Wayback Machine.
 - Has basic search capability.
 Search within tags.
 - Comes with a bookmarklet for quickly adding bookmarks.